-iii.
-Analyze, apply, and synthesize data to differentiate instructional plans to meet the needs of students in the classroom.
+iiii.
+Analyze, apply, and synthesize data to differentiate instructional plans to meet the needs of students in the classroom. iv.

-iv.
 Analyze, apply, and synthesize data to develop accommodations for students with dyscalculia or a math learning disability and provide specific strategies to assist them such as:

 a.
 Early warning signs, screening, and recommendations for intervention b.
-Use of visual representations f.
+Use of visual representations c.
+Use of instructional examples and concrete objects d.
+Student verbalization e.
+Use of heuristic/multiple strategies f.
+Provide ongoing feedback g.
+Review strategies and connect to previous learning f.
 Four Courses comprise the coaching endorsement:

-- c.
-Use of instructional examples and concrete objects

-- d.
-Student verbalization

-- e.
-Use of heuristic/multiple strategies

-- f.
-Provide ongoing feedback

-- g.
-Review strategies and connect to previous learning